The Fog Warning: Interpretation

 Several studies for the painting survive, among them a more intimate, less monumental version called Halibut Fishing.
 Homer's handyman Henry Lee posed for the painting in a dory supported on a pile of sand.
 In 1886 this work was originally displayed in Boston at Doll and Richards Gallery with the title Halibut Fishing.
-The original sketch was discovered in Homer's studio after his passing.
+The original sketch was discovered in Homer's studio after his death.
 This painting depicted the fisherman facing the viewer rather than gazing out to the nearing fog, with emphasis more on the act of fishing.

 Before Homer added the dark shadows of the fog in the background, the original work emphasized the fisherman's focus on reeling in another fish to bring back to his boat.
 The fisherman's face is directed towards the line which he is feeding through one of the tholepins on the dory.
 The home ship is on the horizon, but the warm tones used throughout the sky and sea suggest the painting depicts a calm scene.
 Homer later changed the name of this piece to better depict the narrative of the relationship between the fisherman and the fog, rather than just the action of fishing.
 In his final piece, the dark clouds of the fog fill the skyline, almost swallowing the home ship on the horizon.
 The fog obscures the sunset, emphasizing that danger is near.
 The fisherman now appears in profile gazing towards the fog and the ship he must get back to.
 Homer replaced the fishing line in the tholepins with two oars, and added the detail of the anchor in the bow of the boat.
 The mood shifts in this final piece from calm to dangerous as darker shades of blue are added to the sea and the sky.
 The added details shift the meaning of this work to emphasize the dangerous life of a Maine fisherman when nature takes control.